Computation Alignment: Capacity Approximation without Noise Accumulation

 Applying $L$ times\footnote{As in the two-user case, the input symbols at the $K$ receivers are coupled.
 We make again use of the universality of the channel encoders mentioned after the statement of Lemma~\ref{thm:lattice}.} Lemma~\ref{thm:lattice} in Appendix~\ref{sec:appendix_lattice} shows then that each of the receivers can reliably compute its desired functions over the channel given by \eqref{eq:receivechan4} at a sum rate at least

-for a particular realization $\bm{\msf{H}}$ of the channel gains, and where we have used \eqref{eq:sinrlower4}, that the number of transmitted messages is $\card{\mc{V}} = I^{K^2}$, and that there are $K$ receivers.
+for a particular realization $\bm{\msf{H}}$ of the channel gains, and where we have used \eqref{eq:sinrlower4}, that the number of messages sent from each transmitter is $\card{\mc{V}} = I^{K^2}$, and that there are $K$ receivers.
 Normalizing by the number $(I+1)^{K^2}$ of channel uses, we can hence achieve a sum rate of at least

 when averaged over all channel realizations.

 The computation sum capacity is then lower bounded as

 Since this holds for all values of $I$, and since the constant $c$ does not depend on $I$, we may take the limit as $I\to\infty$ to obtain a computation rate of at least